Ramification conjecture and Hirzebruch's property of line arrangements: Preliminaries

 The link of any simplex in a polyhedral space (Euclidean or spherical), equipped with the angle metric forms a spherical polyhedral space.

 The following two propositions give a more combinatorial description of polyhedral spaces with curvature bounded from below or above.

-\begin{thm}{Proposition} An $m$-dimensional Euclidean (spherical) polyhedral space $\mathcal{P}$ has curvature $\ge 0$ (correspondingly $\ge 1$) in the sense of Alexandrov if and only if \begin{enumerate} \item The link of any $(m-1)$-simplex is isometric to the one-point space $\mathfrak{p}$ or $\SS^0$; i.e., the two-point space with distance $\pi$ between the distinct points. \item The link of any $(m-2)$-simplex is isometric to a closed segment of length $\le \pi$ or a circle with length $\le2\cdot\pi$. \item The link of any $k$-simplex with $k\le m-2$, is connected. \end{enumerate}
+\begin{thm}{Proposition} An $m$-dimensional Euclidean (spherical) polyhedral space $\mathcal{P}$ has curvature $\ge 0$ (correspondingly $\ge 1$) in the sense of Alexandrov if and only if each of the following conditions holds. \begin{enumerate} \item The link of any $(m-1)$-simplex is isometric to the one-point space $\mathfrak{p}$ or $\mathbb{S}^0$; that is, the two-point space with distance $\pi$ between the distinct points. \item The link of any $(m-2)$-simplex is isometric to a closed segment of length $\le \pi$ or a circle with length $\le2\cdot\pi$. \item The link of any $k$-simplex with $k\le m-2$ is connected. \end{enumerate}

 \end{thm}

 \begin{thm}{Corollary} The simplicial complex of any polyhedral space $\mathcal{P}$ with a lower curvature bound is a pseudomanifold. \end{thm}